deansher/llm-multiple-choice-py/README.md

 # LLM Multiple Choice

-A Python library for using Large Language Models (LLMs) to fill out multiple-choice questionnaires about chat conversations.
+A Python library for having an LLM fill out a multiple-choice questionnaire about the current state of a chat.

 ## Features

-- Integrate with various LLM providers
-- Process chat conversations
-- Generate responses for multiple-choice questions
-- Customizable question formats and answer options
+- Composible with any LLM provider -- this library does not call the LLM itself.
+- Flexible questionnaire structure.
+- Simple API for using the questionnaire results in code.

 ## Installation